In these entries, the word “lamp” means a fluorescent light bulb. It does not mean a fixture (the thing with lamp holder sockets).

 In an instant start lamp, only one connection is required at each end of the tube.
 (Some T8 medium bipin lamps can be used with an instant start ballast.
 When they are, the fixture shorts the two pins together to become a single pin.)
 The pulse of electricity that starts the lamp is at a much higher voltage than it is in a rapid start lamp.
 How high depends on the length of the lamp.

 An important characteristic of a ballast is its ballast factor.
-The ballast factor is the percentage of a lamp's rated initial lumens that the lamp will provide if it is powered through that ballast.
-Ballast factors range from
+The ballast factor is the fraction of the initial lumens that the lamp provides if it is powered through that ballast, compared to the lumens the same lamp would produce powered through a reference ballast.
+The ballast factor is not simply a characteristic of the ballast, since it also depends on the attached lamps.
+Ballast factors range from 0.70 to 1.20.

 Brightness is measured in lumens.